anvilgeorge/anti-scraping-tool/README.md

 You will need to then add those ip addresses to your system's packet filtering.

 I created /etc/blocked_ips for this purpose.
-I add the ip addresses in CIDR to this file
+I add the ip addresses in CIDR format to this file

 I also added the following to pf.conf in the appropriate spots